 - Trash can: Diaper genies will wrap non-reusable and non-biodegradable dirty diapers securely in a scented material to reduce the spread of germs and smelly odor.
 If you use cloth diapers, a trash can is still helpful, but as an added measure, save your plastic grocery or shopping bags for trash can liners.
 This makes it easier for you to carry cloth diapers to the washing machine.

-- Toys, a mobile, or a binky: Baby doesn’t enjoy diaper changes any more than you do, so keep him distracted with something so he doesn’t wriggle away from you!
-When he starts teething around 5 months, a pacifier could be useful to keep him calm.
-Make sure everything you give him is clean and stored away from the trash bin.
+- Toys, a mobile, or a binky: Baby doesn’t enjoy diaper changes any more than you do, so keep them distracted with something so they doesn’t wriggle away from you!
+When they start teething around 5 months, a pacifier could be useful to keep them calm.
+Make sure everything you give them is clean and stored away from the trash bin.